-E-commerce websites have a bad reputation when it comes to loading speed, and it’s easy to see why.
+E-commerce websites have a bad reputation when it comes to loading speed.
 With tons of products, each one potentially coming with high-quality images, you can expect an online store to be heavier than most other types of websites.
+However, as an online store owner, you have to learn how to speed up WooCommerce to give your customers the best experience.

 1. Choose a reliable hosting provider